 Taking a vacation is an important part of living.
 It’s taking a break from the everyday routine, or the PCS and getting away from it all for a while.
 It’s good for your health to take a little break occasionally.
 So when you do it, you want to have it planned as well as you can.

-Here are some important things that you should consider doing before embarking on military space-a travel and things that you should consider doing immediately after arriving at a location.
+Here are some important things that you should consider doing before traveling Space-A and things that you should consider doing immediately after arriving at a location.
 Some are Space-A unique, but mostly these can be used for any type of travel.

 Before Traveling Space-A